Empowering Artists with Intention, Integrity, and Innovation

 From Bedroom Beats to Business Brilliance

-“We fell down the rabbit hole of music promotion—ads, playlists, strategy,” they shared.
+“We fell down the rabbit hole of music promotion - ads, playlists, strategy,” they shared.
 “And once we started helping other artists, we realized, ‘Hey, this is actually where our talent lies.’”

 Building Artist Worlds, Not Just Plays

-While many in the space focus on raw numbers, Boost takes a more holistic approach.
 “We’re obsessed with creating moments around songs,” Ronan told us.
 “That means crafting content with intention, building artist identity, and creating a narrative around a release.
 Promotion isn't just about reach - it's about resonance.”

-But make no mistake - Boost is data-driven to the core.
+But make no mistake - Boost Collective is data-driven to the core.
 Whether it’s optimizing ad spend, refining creative for better conversion, or tracking skip rates and playthroughs, their backend is as sophisticated as their branding.
-“There’s definitely a rush in seeing something you built actually perform—and knowing you did it cost-effectively.”

 Meeting the Challenges of Scale

-Boost works with thousands of artists a month.
+Boost Collective works with thousands of artists a month.
 That kind of scale brings with it an entirely different kind of challenge: quality control.